-SECTION 3.
-Union Business Leave-
+Section 3.
+Union Business Leave

-Upon written request at least two (2) weeks in advance and subject to operating requirements, the Operations Manager shall grant leave without pay for conducting Union business for up to two (2) employees at any one time.
+Upon written request at least two (2) weeks in advance and subject to operating requirements, the Director of Operations shall grant leave without pay for conducting Union business for up to two (2) employees at any one time.

-SECTION 4.
-Jury Duty-
+Section 4.
+Jury Duty